how to become an……Equine Massage Therapist

-We are frequently asked for advice on what training and qualifications are required to become an Equine Massage Therapist (in the UK).
-This page has been compiled to answer some of the most common questions.
-If you have any further queries please email email@example.com and we will try to help, or please contact the organisations mentioned.
+This page has been compiled to answer some of the most common questions to help you do this.
+If you've any further queries please email firstname.lastname@example.org and I'll try to help, or please contact the organisations mentioned.

 Are qualifications needed?

-Strictly speaking no. However, there are professional training courses in Equine Massage that can be taken which lead to recognised qualifications.
+Strictly speaking no. But there are professional training courses in Equine Massage that you can take which lead to recognised qualifications.

 Remember - It is an offence for any person, other than the owner of the animal, to treat an animal unless the permission of the vet in charge of the case or to whom the animal would be referred is sought and obtained.
 A Veterinary Surgeon is extremely unlikely to refer any customers to you unless you are fully qualified and insured.